appeler/ethnicolr2/README.md

 make different assumptions (for instance, this package has models trained on unique names) than ethnicolr.
-The package uses the US census data and the Florida voting registration data to build models to predict the race and ethnicity (non-Hispanic whites, Non-Hispanic Blacks, Asians, Hispanics, and Other) based on first and last name or just the last name.
+The package uses the US census data and the Florida voting registration data to build models to predict the race and ethnicity (non-Hispanic whites, non-Hispanic Blacks, Asians, Hispanics, and Other) based on first and last name or just the last name.
 For notebooks underlying the package, see [here](https://github.com/appeler/ethnicolr_v2).